andreasthoelke/dotvim/help.md

 censor/filter warnings:  ~/.vim/plugin/tools-langClientHIE-completion.vim#/\%20,%20'censorWarnings'.

 ## Align, Indent, format
-\,l/j/}     - indent range of lines to current cursor-column dw          - align/pull inwards to the cursorH the first char to the right `>ii`         - shift lines of indent block to the right ,a(motion)(sel) - run a multi-col align template on motion or vis sel
+,,l/j/}     - indent range of lines to current cursor-column
+              .. idea/todo: align/push only the vis-selected part of the line dw          - align/pull inwards to the cursorH the first char to the right `>ii`         - shift lines of indent block to the right ,a(motion)(sel) - run a multi-col align template on motion or vis sel